faithanalog/bashyll/README.md

 Static blog generator written with bash and pandoc.
 Small pages, fast load times and 100% cachable content.

+While the name is a reference to the Jekyll site generator, the workflow is entirely unrelated.
+Bashyll was chosen as a name not just to reference Jekyll, but because BASHyll looks sort of like BASHell if you squint hard enough, and this project uses the Bourne-Again SHell.

 #Table Of Contents
 ==================